lynkeib/WebProjects/AB Testing for Udacity Course/README.md

 |Probability of payment, given enroll|   0.53|
 |Probability of payment, given click| 0.1093125|

-For each metric you selected as an evaluation metric, make an analyitcs estimate of its standard deviation, given a sample size of 5000 cookies visiting the course overview page
+For each metric you selected as an evaluation metric, make an analytics estimate of its standard deviation, given a sample size of 5000 cookies visiting the course overview page

 1. Gross conversion (binorm std)